 You can use the open-source Databunker project to store your customer data.
 Instead of talking with Databunker using SQL, your backend will have to call an API function to retrieve specific user details.
 It is similar to the API of most NoSQL databases.
-Databunker does not have an API to fetch all users at once like
+By default, Databunker blocks an API request to fetch all user records at once like

 SELECT *.
 Databunker encrypts customer records and builds a secure search index for quick user lookup (i.e. using email, token, etc…).
 Databunker also supports encrypted session storage.